munificent/game-programming-patterns/book/dirty-flag.markdown

 <img src="images/dirty-flag-update-good.png" alt="By deferring until all moves are done, we only recalculate once." />

-That's the best you could hope to do: the world transform for each affected object is calculated exactly once.
-With just a single bit of data, this pattern does a few things for us:
+That's the best you could hope to do -- the world transform for each affected object is calculated exactly once.
+With only a single bit of data, this pattern does a few things for us:

  *  It collapses modifications to multiple local transforms along an object's